Parrot-Developers/libvideo-decode/README.md

 # libvideo-decode - Video decoding library

-_libvideo-decode_ is a C library to handle the decoding of H.264 video on various platforms with a common API.
+_libvideo-decode_ is a C library that provides a common API for decoding H.264, H.265 video and JPEG photos across various platforms.

 The library uses hardware-accelerated decoding when available.